 We know that parents who room share sleep less, have more interrupted sleep, and may have less closeness with their partners.
 Let’s be frank here— having a newborn baby in the room is not going to put you in the mood.

-Room sharing is also potentially dangerous as tired parents don’t always make good decisions about, say, falling asleep next to their child which increases the risk of suffocation.
+Room sharing is also potentially dangerous as tired parents don’t always make good decisions about, say, falling asleep next to their child which increases the risk of suffocation (more on this below).
 Tired parents also may be prone to health issues, and are more likely to get into car accidents.
 Maternal sleep deprivation is associated with a higher risk of post-partum depression, which is not good for children either.

 What’s good about room sharing